datafix-com/HelloWorld/README.md

 * rank the initial opportunities
 * ask for confidentiality contracts & and written data transfer procedures
 * review the "bucket" environment
+* monitor the current effort to 'read' the MpAc data.
 * ask Warren if the emailed Teranet pages are an acceptable initial starting point.
 * continue editing them